gek64/gobd/README.md

 # GO Builder(GOBD)

-- A tool can help you easily build golang static files for multiple operating systems and architectures
+- A Golang build tool that helps you easily build files for multiple operating systems and architectures

 ## Usage